 The publishing standards of exacting clients like The Learning Channel and US News & World Report are the foundation of our magazine design work.
-Having worked within their sizable budgets to outsource illustration, the art budget of zero for IONS (right) was initially, a challenge.
+Having worked within their sizable budgets, the $0 art budget for illustration in IONS (right) was initially, a challenge.
 Our creative solution: artwork was selected from artists willing to donate reproductive rights to existing work.
 This barter resulted in the pairing of resonant work from established art masters, among them: Cy Twombly, David Hockney, Joanne Mattera, Adam Fuss, Dorrit Yacoby, Hossein Valamanesh, Wolfgang Laib, Helen Frankenthaler, James Turrell, Chris Drury, the Starn Twins, and Susan Rothenberg) with editorial themes ranging from lucid dreaming to quantum theory.